Bato803/deeplearning.ai/Structuring Machine Learning Projects/note.md

 - Set up dev/test set and metric
 - Build initial system quickly.
 - Use Bias/Variance analysis and error analysis to prioritize next step.

+## Mismatched training and dev/test set
+- Training data comes from different data?
+It's actually ok.
+  - Option One: Randomly shuffle data from different distribution, and then put them into Train/Dev/Test.
+(Some all split comes from same distribution; but your end goal might be only one of those distributions instead of all of them) This might not be a good option because we are setting up the dev set that we does not want to optimize on.
+  - Option Two: Setting the dev and test set come only from target distribution.
+(Disadvantage: Training set has different distribution) This approach is better.

+### Bias and Variance with mismatched data distribution
+The way we analyze bias and variance is different when our training example comes from different distribution than test and dev set.

+- If human error of a task is about 0%, our classifier training error is 1%, and dev error is 10%.
+  - If training and dev comes from the same distribution, then our classifier might has a high bias problem.
+  - But what if our dev comes from a different distribution??
+  - Ans: we can specifically curve out a 'training-dev' set from the training set, and the training and training-dev set would have same distribution.
+And perform no training on training-dev set.
+  - If the error on training set and training-dev set has a big difference, then our algorithm has a high variance problem.
+  - If the error on training set and training-dev set is similar, but it jumps high when it comes to dev set.
+That would be a data mismatch problem.
+  - If the error on training set, training-dev, dev set is similar, but they are all worse than the human performance.
+That could be a bias problem.

+- Principal:
+  - Human level error.
+  - Training set error.
+  - Training-dev set error.
+  - Dev set error.
+  - Look at the four quantity above to see if it's bias/variance/data mismatch problem.

+- (Human level error <-> Training set error)  Avoidable bias problem.
+- (Training set error <-> Training-dev set error)  Variance problem.
+- (Training dev set error <-> Dev set error) Data mismatch problem.
+- *If there is a huge different between dev and test set error, we over tune to the dev set*

+ ### Address data mismatch problem
+- Carry out manual error analysis to try to understand difference between training and dev/test set.
+- Make the training data more similar, and collect more similar data to dev/test set.
+  - Artificial data synthesis.